-Thornton Tomasetti provided LEED consulting for De Anza College’s Platinum-certified Media & Learning Center.
-The 67,000-square-foot facility houses digital media instruction resources and offices for distance learning, staff development, and the Technology Resources Group, which operates the school’s broadcast media film and TV studio.
-The building has nine 40-seat classrooms, two 50-seat classrooms, and two 100-seat classrooms.
+We provided LEED consulting to the college and the design team, led by Ratcliff Architects, for the 67,000-square-foot facility.
+The open, airy design houses digital media instruction resources, classrooms and offices for distance learning, staff development, and the Technology Resources Group, which operates the school’s broadcast media film and TV studio.
+The project was completed in 2013.

-The project earned 100% of LEED indoor environmental quality credits.
-Energy use is projected to be 43 percent lower than the energy-modeled baseline and the building will use 71 percent less energy than educational building regional standards, resulting in expected annual savings of $60,000.
+- The project earned 100% of LEED indoor environmental quality credits.
+The building will use 71 percent less energy than educational building regional standards, resulting in expected annual savings of $60,000.

 - Other sustainable features in the Media & Learning Center include buoyancy-driven ventilation, radiant heating in the lobby floor, high-performance skylights, and water runoff control.